uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before section Friday, October 10, 2014

-Complete at least one of your contextual inquiry prior to this checkin.
+Complete at least one contextual inquiry prior to this check-in.
-You hopefully learned something about the needs of your audience but also about how to conduct a contextual inquiry.
+You hopefully learned something about the needs of people who might use your design, but also about how to conduct a contextual inquiry.

 Describe your first inquiry: